ulzha/spive/docs/README.md

 ## Why

 Spīve's primary goal is to boost productivity in software engineering, ranging from near-real time data processing pipelines to microservices, websites and enterprise internal tools:
-- Must make it easy to achieve more with less code, concretely: elide [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) boilerplate, often encourage event-driven approach as the first choice, embrace determinism, and remove difficulties from statefulness where applicable
+- Must minimize [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) boilerplate (achieve more with less code), encourage decoupled event-driven architectures, assist with versioning to make refactoring and modernizing of components a breeze (shorten life of legacy code), embrace determinism, and remove difficulties around statekeeping
-- Intuitive operations and robust observability must come by default (deploying your software in a poorly observable fashion should be _hard_)
+- Intuitive operations and robust observability must come by default (should be _hard_ to deploy your software in such a way that you miss an error stacktrace or miss the onset of degraded service)

 Second to the above, we should also not neglect performance:
 - Should scale without contention on a group centralized nodes or a single point of failure